Reconciling Overt Bias and Hidden Bias in Sensitivity Analysis for Matched Observational Studies: Appendix B: Additional Details and Remarks

-In this work, we focus on illustrating the core idea of our approach (i.e., using the post-matching overt bias information as a valid negative control to refine the feasible set of hidden biases in a sensitivity analysis) under the classic Rosenbaum sensitivity analysis framework, one of the most important sensitivity analysis frameworks in matched observational studies.
+\begin{remark} In this work, we focus on illustrating the core idea of our approach (i.e., using the post-matching overt bias information as a valid negative control to refine the feasible set of hidden biases in a sensitivity analysis) under the classic Rosenbaum bounds sensitivity analysis framework, one of the most important sensitivity analysis frameworks in matched observational studies (or even in the whole domain of causal inference).
 Specifically, we showed how considering the refined feasible set $\Lambda_{\Gamma}\cap \Delta_{1-\alpha^{\prime}}$ can produce more informative sensitivity analysis results than the conventional feasible set $\Lambda_{\Gamma}$ in Rosenbaum-type sensitivity analysis.
 Because the confidence set $\Delta_{1-\alpha^{\prime}}$ is model-free and independent of which sensitivity analysis framework we are using, our approach can be directly applied to many other sensitivity analysis frameworks in matched observational studies.
-For example, \citet{fogarty2019extended} proposed a new sensitivity analysis framework for pair-matched observational studies, which extends the conventional one-parameter Rosenbaum-type sensitivity analysis by considering two sensitivity parameters: one for bounding the maximal (worst-case) biased post-matching treatment probabilities $p_{ij}$ (i.e., equivalent to the sensitivity parameter $\Gamma$ in the Rosenbaum bounds constraint) and one for bounding the expectation (i.e., average bias) of $p_{ij}$ (denoted as $\overline{\Gamma}\geq 1$). \citet{fogarty2019extended} showed that determining whether the worst-case (maximal) $p$-value is below the significance level or not, under their proposed two-parameter sensitivity analysis framework, can be formulated as solving a convex program.
-To apply our proposed approach to the extended sensitivity analysis framework in \citet{fogarty2019extended}, we just need to add an additional convex constraint $\mathbf{p}\in \Delta_{1-\alpha^{\prime}}$ to their formulated convex program (possibly after adjusting for multiplicity when setting the significance level for the outcome test, as discussed in Step 1 in Section 3 of the main text).
+For example, \citet{fogarty2019extended} proposed a new sensitivity analysis framework for pair-matched observational studies, which extends the conventional one-parameter Rosenbaum-type sensitivity analysis by considering two sensitivity parameters: one for bounding the maximal (worst-case) biased post-matching treatment probabilities $p_{ij}$ (i.e., equivalent to the sensitivity parameter $\Gamma$ in the Rosenbaum bounds constraint) and one for bounding the expectation (i.e., average bias) of $p_{ij}$ (denoted as $\overline{\Gamma}\geq 1$). \citet{fogarty2019extended} showed that, under their proposed two-parameter sensitivity analysis framework, determining whether the worst-case (maximal) $p$-value is below the significance level or not can be formulated as solving a convex program.
+To apply our proposed approach to the extended sensitivity analysis framework in \citet{fogarty2019extended}, we just need to add an additional convex constraint $\mathbf{p}\in \Delta_{1-\alpha^{\prime}}$ to their formulated convex program (possibly after adjusting for multiplicity when setting the significance level for the outcome test, as discussed in Step 3 in Section~\ref{sec: methods}).